Actindo-AG/Documentation/PIM/API/04_RetrieveEntityData.md

 # Retrieve entity data

-To make an API call to the *Actindo Core OpenAPI*, you usually need to provide one or several entity IDs in your request body, such as product ID or attribute set ID, for the system to recognize the entity you are addressing.
-The ID, that is, the entity identification number, is automatically assigned by the system when creating an entity.
+To make an API call to the *Actindo Core OpenAPI*, you usually need to provide one or several entity IDs in your request body for the system to recognize the entity you are addressing.
+The entity identification number (ID) is automatically assigned by the system when creating an entity.

 For example, when you want to create a product, you need to send an *attributeSetId*, that is, the identification number of the attribute set of the product you want to create.
 You can find out an entity ID via user interface or via API.
 Besides, you can also retrieve other specific entity data via API if desired.